sunfishcode/basic-text/docs/Background.md

 them with their canonical equivalents.
 There is a [suggested replacement], so the table suggests that, but does not perform the substitution automatically.

+[Other Deprecated Characters in Markup] has additional information.

 [suggested replacement]: https://www.unicode.org/review/pr-122.html
+[Other Deprecated Characters in Markup]: http://www.unicode.org/reports/tr20/tr20-9.html#OtherDeprecated

 ### Unassigned Mathematical Alphanumeric Symbols